Warning! Pay Attention to These Bad MAF Sensor Symptoms

 An MAF sensor needs to run properly because the ECU needs information about the amount of air in the engine.
 Fortunately, detecting bad MAF sensor symptoms is not rocket science.
 Just be alert for these common symptoms:

 1. The car runs rich at idling or lean when running

-Hot-wire MAF sensor is the most commonly used sensor.
-A contamination of the wire will insulate it and will not allow it work properly; hence, it will send inaccurate information to the car’s computer.
+The Hot-wire MAF sensor is the most commonly used sensor.
+Contamination of the wire will insulate it and will not allow it to work properly; hence, it will send inaccurate information to the car’s computer.
 As a result, the engine will run rich at idle and lean when it is running.
 A change in fuel economy is the only way to detect that there are some problems with the hot wire.

 If the wire is just dirty, caused by dirt from the oil or spider webs, cleaning it will solve the issue.

 2. Engine continuously runs rich or lean